 Most of us were mere babies when we enlisted – 17 and 18 years old – and we had no idea what the world was like, our place in it, or how much power we have over it.
 We went in young patriots looking for discipline, excitement and to right the wrongs of September 11.
 But what was not expected was purpose.

 Those early seedlings of purpose came with responsibility to the guys on our teams, in our companies.
 As we trained and became more disciplined in our craft, those seedlings were cultivated, and purpose continued to grow within us.
 And when we deployed purpose was all we knew.
-It became all we were, all we did and all we knew.
+It became all we were and all we did.

 Purpose takes on different meanings to different people: function, aspiration, meaning, reason, etc. To me, purpose is more than a function (e.g. the purpose of a hammer is to pound, therefore the hammer’s purpose is that of function), it is a reason for being and doing, an aspirational view of our infinite abilities as living, breathing people.